A portrait of Karl Marx

 Featured image: Tower of Babel by The Tower of Babel (1569).
 Public Domain.

-In 2016, Trump supporters took over the GodlikeProductions.com message board.
+In 2016, Trump enthusiasts took over the GodlikeProductions.com message board.
 The mood turned grim, much as it had fifteen years earlier, when Fortuyn fans flooded the IEX message board.
 This time, I stayed as I had missed something important.
-Given my possible future job, not understanding fascism was no excuse, so I familiarised myself with the MAGA crowd, as I had done with the Moroccan minority in the Netherlands.
+Given my possible future job, and supposedly being Adolf Hitler reincarnate, not comprehending fascism was no excuse, so I familiarised myself with the MAGA crowd.
 Hanging out with people helps you to understand them.
 And it served as a reality check.
-God’s plan for the New World Order seems to turn the world into one multicultural society.
-So what stands in the way?
-Hanging out with the Moroccan minority had already given me an impression.
-And the former Dutch prime minister Jan Peter Balkenende answered the question: norms and values.
-Still, having an answer is not the same as solving a problem, and that is also because the answer fell short.
+God’s plan for the New World Order seems to turn the world into one happy family, a global multicultural society.
+So, one people, one nation, and one leader.
+It is where fascism comes in.
+So what stands in the way of peace and happiness?
+The former Dutch prime minister Jan Peter Balkenende offered a suggestion: norms and values.
+That answer fell short.
 We also identify with groups.
+Our identities stand in the way of becoming one people.

-Turning the world into a single agreeable society will require unorthodox methods of an unimaginable kind.
+Turning humanity into a happy family will require unorthodox methods of an unimaginable kind.
 Yet that seems to be what the Kingdom of God is about.
-And even though it seems impossible, if God wants it to happen, it will.
-I can try to figure out what it might look like and how we can get there.
-Whatever may be required, the alternative is probably worse.
-We need a new social contract for the world.
-It requires widespread agreement and following through.
-That will never come from the interplay of social and political forces, so it needs to be an act of God.
-GodlikeProductions.com had the annoying feature of banning you for no apparent reason, only to let you back in after some time.
-It also made me use Reddit, where you can hang out with other groups, like a fly on the wall.
+Even though it seems impossible, if God wants it to happen, it will.
+The multicultural societies in the West have progressed the furthest socially.
+The problems we are seeing could be a learning experience for the future.
+Yet, Paradise will never come from the interplay of social and political forces.
+It must be an act of God.
+Humans are a failed species, or to frame it as Christians would, sinners not worthy of God’s grace, and in need of a messiah.
+GodlikeProductions.com could ban you for no reason, only to let you back in later.
+It made me use Reddit as well, where you can hang out with other groups, like a fly on the wall.

 We are at a turning point in history.
-A pillar of Western civilisation, social progress, is falling apart.
-That is due not only to migration but also to ecological destruction, resource depletion, the replacement of humans by artificial intelligence, and the threat of World War III.
-What is the point of it all if the nukes are soon flying?
+A crucial pillar of Western civilisation, social progress, is falling apart.
 Civilisation is just a thin veneer to keep the beast within us in check.
 Liberalism was an attempt to achieve a good society through a social contract, giving all groups in society a suitable place based on the idea of a fundamental equality of all individuals.
-That is only possible if we all share the same values and adhere to the same norms, which includes the amount of freedom we allow.
-It begins with the myths we believe in.
-They give our lives meaning, and our values and norms come from them.
-And so, we are at the end of Hegel’s ride.
+That is only possible if we all share these same liberal values and adhere to these same liberal norms.
+That begins with the myths we believe in.
+They give our lives meaning, and we derive our values and norms from them.
+Myths also divide us, so we keep fighting over them.
+That is not going to end well.
+We are at the end of Hegel’s ride.
 We may either see the end of civilisation or the completion of our journey to Paradise.

 Mediocre vision